Free-Geek/tmpsites/readme.md

 Amazon EC2 is the only tested provider at this time.
 Other providers may work too (see below).

-Create a tiny instance with Ubuntu 14.04.
+Create a micro instance with Ubuntu 16.04.
 By default, it will have very limited network access, based on your IP address at the time of creation.
 This is not sufficient for tmpsites.
 Here's how to open access to the world:

 * Add a new security group, named 'all-access'